maxhbr/LDBcollector/md/CPOL-1.02.md

                                 "name": "Distribute the executable generated from the modified source code" }
                         ],
                         "_str": "Description: You are not required to make any changes to the software when you apply bug fixes, minor corrections or modifications obtained from the public domain or the author.
 You must treat related documentation, white papers and articles distributed by the Publisher in the same way as software.
 Source code refers to the source code and configuration files used to create the executable.
 The term \"executable\" refers to the executables, binary files, configuration and data files necessary for the software to be included in the software.
 The publisher is the provider of the software's media, such as websites, magazines, CD-ROMs and DVDs.
 The author is the provider of the website, magazine, CD-ROM, DVD or other media related to the software.
-The author is the person or entity that provides the software under this license.\nActions:\n- Distribution of Modified Source Code\n- Distribute the executable generated from the modified source code\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free author's copyright license is granted in accordance with this license.\n\n  OBLIGATION: Indicate your changes and the date of your changes in the file where you made them.\n\n  RESTRICTION: An unrestricted, worldwide, non-exclusive, royalty-free, irrevocable license to use the author's patents is granted in accordance with this license.\n\n  OBLIGATION: Include the original copyright notices, patents, trademarks, and attribution notices and related disclaimers contained in the software\n\n  OBLIGATION: Include a copy of this license or a Uniform Resource Identifier (URI) identifying this license\n\n  RESTRICTION: Do not sublicense the software (Sublicense means that a person who has been granted this license re-grants the license so granted to a third party.)\n\n  OBLIGATION: Take no technical measures to restrict access to or use of the software in a way that would violate this license\n\n\n\n", "conditions": {
+The author is the person or entity that provides the software under this license.\nActions:\n- Distribution of Modified Source Code\n- Distribute the executable generated from the modified source code\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free author's copyright license is granted in accordance with this license.\n  OBLIGATION: Indicate your changes and the date of your changes in the file where you made them.\n  RESTRICTION: An unrestricted, worldwide, non-exclusive, royalty-free, irrevocable license to use the author's patents is granted in accordance with this license.\n  OBLIGATION: Include the original copyright notices, patents, trademarks, and attribution notices and related disclaimers contained in the software\n  OBLIGATION: Include a copy of this license or a Uniform Resource Identifier (URI) identifying this license\n  RESTRICTION: Do not sublicense the software (Sublicense means that a person who has been granted this license re-grants the license so granted to a third party.)\n  OBLIGATION: Take no technical measures to restrict access to or use of the software in a way that would violate this license\n\n\n", "conditions": {
                             "AND": [
                                 {